 - Sire-Dam -

-Ridden by Ryan Moore, Churchill got what appeared a near-perfect trip behind front-running stablemate Lancaster Bomber before bagging the stands’ rail and keeping on strongly to hold off the strong late challenges of the previously unbeaten pair of Barney Roy and Al Wukair.
+He faced three unbeaten colts at Newmarket but again proved equal to the task in something of a tactical battle – getting a near-perfect tow behind front-running stablemate Lancaster Bomber before bagging the stands’ rail and keeping on strongly to hold off the strong late challenges of Barney Roy and Al Wukair.

-Winning jockey Ryan Moore, winning his second 2000 Guineas, said: “He’s such a straightforward horse to ride, he’s beaten the best of his age at two and he’s done it again here so he’s very hard to knock.
+Ryan Moore said after the 2000 Guineas: “He’s such a straightforward horse to ride, he’s beaten the best of his age at two and he’s done it again here so he’s very hard to knock.

 “He’s a beautiful mover, he’s got a fantastic mind, and he fills me with confidence in the race.
 He feels magnificent every time I sit on him.”